aziib/Extension-LiveChat/README.md

 Adds "Live Chat" functionality on sillytavern for using youtube live stream.

 ## Description
-this is modified from idle extension from sillytavern if you like my code and used it, please support me on ko-fi [https://ko-fi.com/megaaziib](https://ko-fi.com/megaaziib)
+this is modified from idle extension from sillytavern, don't use Extension-Idle if you want to use this script.

+if you like my code and used it, please support me on ko-fi [https://ko-fi.com/megaaziib](https://ko-fi.com/megaaziib)

 use my local api youtube live chat to setting up first: [https://github.com/aziib/YoutubeLiveChatLocalApi](https://github.com/aziib/YoutubeLiveChatLocalApi)